Swampy Lakes Sno-Park is a winter wonderland near Bend for cross-country skiing and snowshoeing.

 There are a variety of groomed and ungroomed Nordic ski trails you can access from Swampy Sno-Park as well as several marked snowshoe trails.

-Winter Activities at Swampy Lakes Sno Park
+Winter Activities at Swampy Lakes Sno-Park

 Swampy Lakes Sno Park has access to both groomed and ungroomed Nordic ski trails that are marked.
 These trails connect in with those at Virginia Meissner.